nails/module-queue/README.md

 ### 1) Define a Queue (optional)
 If you need custom startup or periodic maintenance, implement your own queue class and register an alias at bootstrap.

+You can place your own Queues wherever you like, but for auto-discovery you should place them in the `App\Queue\Queues` namespace.

 ```php
 namespace App\Queue\Queues;